jamesprowild/example-11ty/content/about/index.md

 ---
 # About Me

-I am a person that writes stuff.
+I am a driving instructor that is learning to code with The Coders Guild in the hopes of making a career change.